Alan Sader

-Alan Sader (born February 12, 1940) is an American TV, film, and stage actor.
-He is perhaps best known for being the television spokesperson for ChildFund International (formerly Christian Children's Fund), an international child sponsorship charity, a post he has held since 1992.
+Julian Alan Sader (September 9, 1940 – July 7, 2026) was an American actor.
+He was perhaps best known for being the television spokesperson for ChildFund International (formerly Christian Children's Fund), an international child sponsorship charity, a post he held since 1992.

 Life and career

 From 1972 to 1982, he was an owner/producer of Tidewater Dinner Theater in Norfolk, Virginia.

 Major films include The Prince of Tides (1991) and Evan Almighty (2007).

-Sader has appeared in numerous television shows such as Dawson's Creek, Legacy and Matlock.
-Locally in Virginia, Sader has also appeared in TV commercials for companies such as Farm Fresh Supermarkets and Haynes Furniture.
+Sader appeared in numerous television shows such as Dawson's Creek, Legacy and Matlock.
+Locally in Virginia, Sader also appeared in television commercials for companies such as Farm Fresh Supermarkets and Haynes Furniture.

-As of 2018, he lives in Richmond, Virginia, where he remains active in acting.
+As of 2018, he lived in Richmond, Virginia, where he remained active in acting.

+Sader died on July 7, 2026, at the age of 85.